Platoniq/wilder-journal/_articles/en/foro-creatividad-democracia.md

 image:
   path: /media/articles/social/captura-de-pantalla-2024-08-21-a-las-10.12.27.png
 ---
-We present the [Forum on Deliberation, Creativity and Democracy.](https://openspaces.platoniq.net/conferences/FDCD/program/420?locale=en) A space for meeting and debate where we will try to answer several questions: Is it possible to improve democracy?
+We present the [Forum on Deliberation, Creativity and Democracy (Barcelona, ](https://openspaces.platoniq.net/conferences/FDCD/program/420?locale=en)[October 1](https://openspaces.platoniq.net/conferences/FDCD/program/420?locale=en)[5-18th)](https://openspaces.platoniq.net/conferences/FDCD/program/420?locale=en) A space for meeting and debate at Barcelona  where we will try to answer several questions: Is it possible to improve democracy?
 Does it make sense to talk politically about the new generations?
 What is the capacity of organised civil society to influence?
 Are we puppets in a system that is not sustainable?

 **The way we organise ourselves politically and make decisions is determined by centuries of tradition and exchange.** The system we now recognise as valid, representative democracy, is only the latest expression of social organisation over the last decades.